-Coinciding with the end of the period to subscribe for the tax amnesty of 2012, which provided for a 10% tax for all concealed income that emerged in that period, the Spanish Tax Agency approved an Summary Form related to assets and rights located outside Spain (See article of 720 Form).
+Coinciding with the end of the period to subscribe for the tax amnesty of 2012, which provided for a 10% tax for all concealed income that emerged in that period, the Spanish Tax Agency approved a Summary Form related to assets and rights located outside Spain (See the article of 720 Form).

 Breach of the obligation to declare

-As already indicated in the note of the article cited above, not reporting the 720 Form on time is considered a very serious tax infraction and entails a penalty of 5,000 Euros for each data or data block, referring to each account or asset, omitted or contributed incomplete, inaccurate or false, with a minimum of 10,000 Euros.
-This penalty is reduced to 100 Euros for each data or data block, with a minimum of 1,500 Euros, in case of late submission without prior request, or if it was submitted by means other than electronic means, computerized or telematic, when there is an obligation to do so by means of these.
+As already indicated in the note of the article cited above, not reporting the Form 720 on time is considered a very serious tax infraction and entails a penalty of 5,000 Euros for each data or data block, referring to each account or asset, omitted or contributed incomplete, inaccurate or false, with a minimum of 10,000 Euros.
+This penalty is reduced to 100 Euros for each data or data block, with a minimum of 1,500 Euros, in case of the late submission without prior request, or if it was submitted by means other than electronic means, computerized or telematic when there is an obligation to do so by means of these.

 In addition, the breach of this obligation has consequences on the IRPF and the IS, which in general are that the assets not declared are considered a capital gain, and there’s a huge penalty consisting of a proportional fine of 150% of the amount to be paid for this theoretical capital increase.
-This is established byt the the First Additional Provision of the Law 7/2012, referring to actions in the prevention and fight against tax fraud.
+This is established by the First Additional Provision of the Law 7/2012, referring to actions in the prevention and fight against tax fraud.

 Since these rules entered in force, the fines were heavily criticized for being considered excessive and disproportionate, thus breaking with the tax principle of non-confiscations, although the argument used by the administration was the fight against tax evasion.

 Now, the DGT has answered a query raised by a professional college (CV1434-17) where it sets a radically different interpretation to that the Law establishes.